sijucj/spry/lib/sqlpage/README.md

 # Spry for SQLPage

-Spry lets you maintain a whole SQLPage site from one or more Markdown notebooks:
+Spry lets you maintain a whole SQLPage site from one or more Markdown playbooks:

 - You write prose + fenced blocks.
 - Special **INFO directives** in the fence header tell Spry what each block is (HEAD, TAIL, PARTIAL, LAYOUT, or a concrete SQL file path).
 - Optional JSON5 fence attributes annotate things like routes.
-- Spry turns your notebook into real `.sql` files (or SQL DML to upsert into SQLPage’s virtual file table), plus helpful auto-generated artifacts.
+- Spry turns your playbook into real `.sql` files (or SQL DML to upsert into SQLPage’s virtual file table), plus helpful auto-generated artifacts.

 Under the hood this is driven by:

-- `lib/sqlpage/notebook.ts` — parses notebooks and emits file entries (and DML).
+- `lib/sqlpage/playbook.ts` — parses playbooks and emits file entries (and DML).
 - `lib/sqlpage/directives.ts` — parses fence `info` into directives: `HEAD`,
   `TAIL`, `PARTIAL`, `LAYOUT`, or default `sqlpage_file`.
 - `lib/sqlpage/route.ts` — validates and renders navigation routes from